Five ways to beat writer’s block. Developing a clear strategy and routines may help get you in the habit of writing and beat the block.

 - I am also a fan of targets.
 I try to write two hours every day.
 It’s a tough target, as I also have a full-time job which involves a lot of evening and weekend work.
 But having a target helps me focus on how much I have been writing: I get satisfaction when I meet my target, and feel motivated to do more when I don’t.
 I even draw a graph every month with my average minutes per day of writing (nerdy, I know, but it helps me).

 - Linked to this is routine.
 Some people hate routine; others thrive on it.
-For example, I try to publish a blog every week, no matter what else is going on (I’m writing this in a departure lounge at Vienna airport).
+For example, I try to publish my blog posts regularly, no matter what else is going on (I’m writing this in a departure lounge at Vienna airport).
 If Saturday is approaching, I feel a powerful urge to write a post (browse this blog to see the results!)

 - Don’t keep editing as you go along.
 Click on the link to see my separate post on this.